preactjs/preact-cli/README.md

 #### Plugins

-On an effort of making customisation as easier as we can we are also creating plugins that allow custom configuration just from installing.
-Current Plugins are:
+On an effort of making customization easier, we are also creating plugins that allow custom configuration just from installing.

+Current Plugins:

-- [Preact CLI Lodash] (https://www.npmjs.com/package/preact-cli-lodash): Optimize your builds using babel-plugin-lodash and the lodash webpack plugin.
+- [Preact CLI Lodash] (https://www.npmjs.com/package/preact-cli-lodash): Optimize your builds using `babel-plugin-lodash` and `lodash-webpack-plugin`.